-2. In the external editor, type the complete and absolute path to the text editing application you want to use, including its name and extension.
-For example, if you want to use notepad++ on Windows, you could type:
+- 2. Select Browse... and use the file explorer to locate the text editing application you want to use. - 3.
+In the external editor, type the complete and absolute path to the text editing application you want to use, including its name and extension.
+For example, if you want to use notepad++ on Windows, you could type: - C:\Program Files\Notepad++\notepad++.exe

-C:\Program Files\Notepad++\notepad++.exe